Loki-1/Kubernetes/README.md

 #### Runs controller processes that regulate the state of the cluster, such as Node Controller, Replication Controller, Endpoints Controller, and Service Account & Token Controllers.
 ### cloud-controller-manager (Optional):
 #### Integrates with cloud provider-specific APIs to manage resources such as Load Balancers and Volumes.

+## Worker Nodes (formerly known as "minions"):

+### Kubelet:
+#### An agent that runs on each node and ensures that containers are running in a Pod.
+Listens for instructions from the control plane and manages the containers on the node.
+### Container Runtime:
+#### The software responsible for running containers.
+Kubernetes is designed to be compatible with various container runtimes, including Docker, containerd, and others.
+Kube-proxy:

+Maintains network rules on nodes.
+Enables communication across the cluster and performs simple load balancing for service endpoints.
+Pods:

+The smallest deployable units in Kubernetes.
+Represents a single instance of a running process in a cluster and can contain one or more containers.